-Do I Need Studio Monitor Stands For Speakers When Mixing Audio In Film And Video Production?
+Why You Need Speaker Stands For Mixing Audio In Film & Video

 There is an endless list of equipment and accessories for your home studio.
 However, one item you may hold off on buying is a set of studio monitor stands.

-Audio monitor stands may seem to be an unnecessary purchase when you are strapped for cash.
-Or you might think they’re only for music production.
+Audio monitor stands may seem unnecessary when you are strapped for cash.
+You might think they’re only for music production.
 But let me tell you: they’re not!

-In either case, your audio needs to sound good for the whole production to be professional.
+Your audio must sound good for the production to be professional.
 In fact, one of the most common reasons short films aren’t selected for film festivals is that the audio isn’t up to par!

 What Is a Studio Monitor Stand?